Student Leadership and Advisory Council 2025-26

 Favorite thing about CP FSN: I love the FSN professors!
 They have so much shared knowledge and experience from so many different areas of nutrition, and they are so dedicated to helping their students get more involved in the field!

-Lily kramer, Applied Nutrition
+ANgel witron, Applied Nutrition

 Year: Junior

-Hobbies: Surfing, rock climbing, mountain biking, cooking
+Hobbies: Cooking, rock climbing, biking, gardening, and anything outside